bakdata/quick/docs/docs/user/getting-started/working-with-quick/range-query.md

 !!!
 Important
     With range queries as described here,
-    you can query data using the key of your Kafka messages, i.e., the topic's key.
+    you can query data using the key of your Kafka messages, that is, the topic's key.
-    Thus, your data follows a specific format.
+    Thus, your data follow a specific format.
     The value of the field chosen for `keyArgument` must be the same as the value of the topic key.
     [Below](#execute-the-query),
     you will notice that the data you send to the topic follows this schema.
-The key of each message is equal to the value's `productId`
-    (the field chosen as the `keyArgument`).
+    The key of each message is equal to the value's `productId` (the field chosen as the `keyArgument`).
-    [Later](#range-queries-with-a-value-key-field), we describe how to make range queries using one of the value's fields as key.
+    [Later](#range-queries-with-a-value-key-field), we describe how to make range queries using one of the value's fields as a key.

 ## Apply the schema to the gateway